zh54321/GraphML/README.md

 # GraphML
-Write GraphML file from node and edge csv
+Write GraphML file from node and edge csv files.